Publish your local plan data

 Follow this guidance when providing your local plan data.

-Local planning authorities (LPAs) must create, publish and keep a timetable up to date for a local plan, minerals plan, waste plan, or supplementary plan created or updated using the new local plan system.
+Local planning authorities (LPAs) must create, publish and keep a plan timetable up to date.
+This applies to the following plans that you create or update using the new plan-making system:

 Providing your local plan data